tessadavey/tessadavey.github.io/_teaching/2013-imperial-teaching.md

 Giving tutorials, assigning problems, assisting in problem classes, and marking coursework for undergraduates and masters students within the Department of Materials.

-Training was provided by the UK's Higher Education Academy with optional qualification (fellowship) introduced in 2017 (tra.ining completed, award not certified before leaving the UK).
+Training was provided by the UK's Higher Education Academy with optional qualification (fellowship) introduced in 2017 (training completed, award not certified before leaving the UK).

 Courses taught: